hellerve/blog/wip/New_Tools.md

 All of these have been amazing, and when I come back to work I plan on doing these more.
 They're insightful—for me anyway, but hopefully not exclusively—, engaging and entertaining.

+# New tools keep my workflow sharp

+Before going to RC I already had a solid workflow—or so I thought.
+But sometimes even a few changes help to realize that with a bit of tweaking it can get *even* better, no matter how comfortable you are.
+This might seem obvious, but I know I haven't tried out something new to mix up my routine in years.
+I try to stay on top of my game when it comes to technology, and maybe I should try and practice the same rigorous experiments with softer skills?
+It's at least worth exploring.